igorbonadio/toy_compiler/README.md

 ### Arithmetic Expressions

-Arithmetic expressions are very similar to languages like C, C++, Java, Python and Ruby.
+Likely's arithmetic expressions are very similar to languages like C, C++, Java, Python and Ruby.
 The only difference is that there isn't operator precedence.
 So, use parentheses!

 ```python
   1 + 2       # => 3